 A study permit is required to attend a university in Nova Scotia.
-Please refer to the information on applying for a study permit on CIC’s website.
+Please refer to the information on applying for a study permit on IRCC’s website.

 At Nova Scotia Community College (NSCC) there are over 150 programs of study.
 They have a wide selection of training courses and programs, ranging from mechanical engineering, to culinary arts, to child care studies.
 The NSCC does not offer degree programs like universities.
 They do offer certificates and diplomas in specific occupational fields.
 There are 13 NSCC campuses throughout Nova Scotia.
 NSCC programs are generally less expensive than university degree programs.

 A study permit is required to attend the NSCC.
-Please refer to the information on applying for a study permit on CIC’s webpage.
+Please refer to the information on applying for a study permit on IRCC’s webpage.

 Private career colleges